Is IDSAFE (Ice Dam Steaming Association for Education) a Scam? What Consumers Must Know about Its “Certification” of Ice Dam Removal Companies

 IDSAFE’s badges of “certification” also seem to tilt customers away from members.
 By members’ displaying the IDSAFE badge on their websites, a customer may click on the badge and decide to call Lofgren, rather than stay on a member’s website and contact that company.

 In those ways, Lofgren has created a first-dibs setup for himself.
 Perhaps other members get the customers he cannot or does not want to service when he’s not in a specific area, or has more work than he can handle himself.
 In any case, IDSAFE provides no apparent way for visitors to choose or compare “certified” members.
 For a website with a stated “mission” of “tak[ing] the headache out of finding good ice dam removal companies,” in reality it makes finding any company (other than the owner’s) oddly difficult.
 That’s a disservice to anyone gullible enough to join IDSAFE, but it’s even more of a disservice to customers.

 Problem 5: What else is IDSAFE capable of?

 Apparently IDSAFE was not created to help homeowners or ice dam removal professionals.
 It functions as a lead-generation mechanism for the owner.
-The mechanics of it are simple: Under the guise of consumer-advocacy the IDSAFE website gets links from its members and occasionally from naïve journalists and bloggers.
+The mechanics of it are simple: Under the guise of consumer-advocacy the IDSAFE website gets links from its members (by displaying an IDSAFE badge) and occasionally from naïve journalists and bloggers.
 That helps IDSAFE’s rankings in Google, and that visibility produces both paying members and leads.
 The owner (Lofgren) can cherry-pick the leads and stay in business for long enough to remain a member in good standing of his own “organization.”